jmass-ggg/FarmTwin/README.md

 **Understand your farm before you plant.**

-FarmTwin is a climate-smart agricultural decision-support platform that combines **real weather, satellite, soil, terrain, and climate data** to create a digital profile of a farm.
+FarmTwin is a climate-smart agricultural decision-support platform that combines **real weather, satellite, soil, terrain, and climate data** to create a digital environmental profile of a farm.

-It helps answer practical questions such as:
+It helps farmers answer practical questions such as:

-* What crop is suitable for my farm?
+* What crops are suitable for my land?
-* Is rainfall enough for that crop?
+* Is rainfall sufficient for this crop?
+* How much water might it need?
 * What climate risks should I prepare for?
 * What should I plant throughout the year?